Happy senior businessman showing cash at his desk with a laptop, indoors.

 4. Royalties and Licensing

-Authors, musicians, inventors, and content creators can earn royalties from intellectual property.
-Licensing agreements allow creators to monetize work repeatedly without continuous production.
+Royalties provide passive income through intellectual property ownership.
+Authors, musicians, inventors, and content creators can earn ongoing income from books, music, patents, or licensed content.
+Licensing agreements allow creators to monetize their work repeatedly without constant production.

 5. Automated Online Businesses